Starting school or moving up to junior school

 18. Summer Born Children (April to August) – Delaying My Child’s School Start

-If your child is summer born, you can apply for a place to start as usual in September 2020, after their 4th birthday, or you may decide you want to apply next year, to start in September 2020 after your child’s 5th birthday.
+If your child is summer born, (born between 01 April and 31 August) you can apply for a place to start as usual in September 2021, after their 4th birthday, or you may decide you want to apply next year, to start in September 2022 after your child’s 5th birthday.